February 17th & 18th, 2023 in historic Fort Scott, Kansas — LIMITED SEATING

 What lodging options are available in Fort Scott?
 The Courtland Hotel at 620.223.0098 and the Sleep Inn at 620.223.2555 are excellent options and they have taken very good care of Troubadourians in past years.
 When you call to book please mention that you're attending the Prairie Troubadour.

 Are there discounts available?
-Yes, discounts are available for students, youth and members of Mary Queen of Angels parish.
+Yes, discounts are available for students, youth, St. Martin's Academy families, and members of Mary Queen of Angels parish.
 Please email info@prairietroubadour.org and we will send you the appropriate discount code that you can use at checkout.

 About Us